-- The child is incapable of financial self-support because of a physical or mental disability, and The child depends on you for financial support, and is not - The child depends on you for financial support, and is not married nor in any other formal union recognized by law.
+- The child is incapable of financial self-support because of a physical or mental disability, and - The child depends on you for financial support, and is not married nor in any other formal union recognized by law

-If a child becomes disabled before the limiting age, you must notify your College's Benefits Administrator within 31 days of the date the child attains the limiting age.
+In these cases, you must notify your College's Benefits Administrator within 31 days of the date the child attains the limiting age.
 In addition, a Disabled Child Coverage form must be completed and sent to Sun Life within 6 months of the date the child attains the limiting age.
 Your employer can give you more information about this.